AbhishekRDJ/HackathonHub-/README.md

 **Solution**: This solution uses a Python-based backend with Flask and a Flutter-based frontend in Dart.
 The system connects multiple APIs, including TomTom, Google Maps, AQICN, and OSRM, to recommend efficient routes and estimate vehicle emissions.
 It aims to enhance delivery efficiency, improve customer satisfaction, and reduce carbon footprints, promoting sustainability in logistics.

-## Intro To NeoRoute Video
+## Intro To SpoonShare Video

 [![Intro To NeoRoute](https://github.com/AbhishekRDJ/HackathonHub-/blob/main/assets/thumnail.jpg?raw=true)](https://www.youtube.com/watch?v=RaYNFWcBbUM)

-Short but detailed introduction to NeoRoute.
+Short but detailed introduction to SpoonShare.
 Click on the image above to watch the video.

 ---